 Don’t think you have enough time to make dinner?
 Think again!
-Flavorful vegan Scampi made with cashews from Real Food, Really Fast by Hannah Kaminsky takes only a few minutes to cook.
+Flavorful vegan Scampi made with cashews takes just a few minutes to cook.
 Dinner will be ready before you know it!
+It's perfect for busy weeknights, but it's also great for date night and dinner parties.
 This easy recipe takes just about 10 minutes from start to finish.
-It’s vegan with a gluten-free option.
+It's vegan with a gluten-free option.

 Vegan Scampi made with Cashews

 The first recipe I made from Hannah Kaminsky's 2018 cookbook Real Food, Really Fast was Cashew Scampi.
 Who can resist the combination of a sauce made with white wine and lemon juice combined with the flavorful salty goodness of miso and capers?
 And I pretty much never say no to a recipe with cashews.

 In this dish, cashews take the place of the traditional shrimp.
 They’re boiled along with the pasta, which may sound a little strange, but trust me when I say that it’s amazing.
 Using nuts to take the place of meat isn’t really a new idea, but it’s pretty genius in this dish!

 This dish really was really fast, living up the book’s title.
 It took about 10 minutes from start to finish, including chopping time for the shallots and garlic.
 Ordering takeout would have taken longer, so not having time to make dinner is no longer a good excuse for not cooking.

 You only need a few ingredients to make this recipe.

 - Linguini, spaghetti, or fettuccini